Social Platforms in the Workplace

 Boosting digital transformation

 There are many potential benefits when companies implement social media platforms.
-When implementing an ESN or intranet, companies are aiming to foster better internal communication and collaborative work practices, as part of a larger digital transformation strategy.
+When implementing an enterprise social network or intranet, companies are aiming to foster better internal communication and collaborative work practices, as part of a larger digital transformation strategy.
 These platforms are meant to unify and create new processes, by combining and/or replacing old tools.

 Adding social features reinforces the chances for a successful transformation.
 For instance, some communication tools inside a corporate platform can be a great alternative to email, and used correctly, the platform can be powerful tool for business use cases in Marketing, HR, or other teams that need to communicate with the entire organization.